ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _Nashville union and dispatch._](https://chroniclingamerica.loc.gov/lccn/sn85038521/1868-02-23/ed-1/seq-4)

 #### 1868-02-23 &middot; Nashville, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-white feather in battle :
-&quot;Were you in the fight?
-&#x27; Had a little taste of it. a.&quot;
+little taste of it. a.&quot;
 &#x27; Stood your ground, did you V
 &quot;No,Ba,Irun8l&quot;
 Run at the first fire, did you ?&quot;